-Note about tax returns: You'll notice the trustee won't require the most recent return in Chapter 7 but will need the last four returns in Chapter 13.
+Note about tax returns: The trustee won't require the most recent return in Chapter 7 but will need the last four returns in Chapter 13.
 Because you don't repay taxes in Chapter 7, you can explain why you failed to file a recent return and submit the last return filed instead.
 However, in Chapter 13, you must pay recently incurred taxes in full through the Chapter 13 repayment plan.
 The trustee needs the required returns to determine your tax debt.

-If you find a mistake in your bankruptcy papers, or if something changed, file an amendment to your bankruptcy petition to correct the error and take a copy to the meeting.
+If you find a mistake in your bankruptcy papers, or something changed, file an amendment to your bankruptcy petition to correct the error and take a copy to the meeting.
 If you don't have time to fix your paperwork, tell the trustee about the change at the meeting.

 Also, don't be surprised if the trustee asks you to amend your paperwork for some seemingly simple matter.
 For instance, the trustee will check your name against your ID.
 If they don't match exactly—say your ID is "John Anthony Kent," but you're "John A. Kent" on your petition—a petition amendment to reflect your full middle name might be in order.

 Being proficient in English isn't a bankruptcy filing requirement.
 If you need an interpreter, let the trustee know a few days before the hearing.
 The trustee will arrange for the translator to appear by phone.

 Appearing at the 341 meeting is mandatory.
 If you don't show up and haven't notified the trustee that you can't make it, the trustee will likely set your bankruptcy case for dismissal.
 Then, you'd need to appear before the judge and explain why your case should be allowed to continue to keep it open.